 The Wildlife Justice Commission is a charitable foundation incorporated under Dutch law with ANBI tax status.
-Our Annual Report is publicly available.
+Our Annual Reports are publicly available.

 Olivia Swaak-GoldmanExecutive Director

 Olivia has over twenty years’ experience in international justice and diplomacy, has published extensively on issues of international criminal law and international humanitarian law, and served as a lecturer for both Harvard and Leiden Universities.